ilkkamtk/JavaScript-english/vuorovaikutteiset_ohjelmat.md

 Before `defer` attribute existed, the same was achieved by placing the `<script>` elements to the end of the document right before `</body>` closing tag.

 ## Printing

-Let’s start with a simple program that produces a printout for the user.

 JavaScript offers three printing options:
 1. Console log output
 2. Pop-up warning window